umartinez87/privacy-policy/privacy-policy.md

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do the necessary actions.

+**Delete Your Personal Data**
+You have the right to delete or request that We assist in deleting the Personal Data that We have collected about You.

+Our Service may give You the ability to delete certain information about You from within the Service.

+You may delete Your information at any time by signing in to Your Account, if you have one, and visiting the account settings section that allows you to manage Your personal information.
+You may also contact Us to request access to, correct, or delete any personal information that You have provided to Us.

+Please note, however, that We may need to retain certain information when we have a legal obligation or lawful basis to do so.

 **Changes to This Privacy Policy**

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.